aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 When a penalty for a foul is listed as a contact foul, the following set of penalties shall apply to that foul:

 A. The default penalty for the foul is a yellow card.

 B. Minor fouls that do not affect overall gameplay and were, if applicable, immediately adjusted may receive a back to hoops penalty in place of a yellow card.

 C. Violent or egregious fouls must receive a red card instead of a yellow card.

 ### 9.1.7.
 Speaking Captain Penalty Cards

-When a penalty for a foul is listed as a speaking captain card, the listed penalty card is given to the team’s speaking captain rather than the individual directly committing or causing the foul.
+When a penalty for a foul is listed as a speaking captain card, the listed penalty card is given to the team's speaking captain rather than the individual directly committing or causing the foul.

 ### 9.1.8.
 Ejection

 If a penalty results in an ejection:

 A. The ejected player must leave the player area and may not return for the remainder of the game.

 B. If the player refuses to leave the player area:

 i.
-The player’s team must assist in escorting the player away from the player area. ii.
-If the player persists in refusing to leave or becomes dangerous, the head referee may end the game resulting in a forfeit for the fouling player’s team.
+The player's team must assist in escorting the player away from the player area.

+ii.
+If the player persists in refusing to leave or becomes dangerous, the head referee may end the game resulting in a forfeit for the fouling player's team.

 C. The referee may require the player to leave the vicinity of the pitch.

 D. Ejected players must not re-enter the player area or communicate with anyone inside the player area.

 i.
 This rule does not prohibit the ejected player from cheering for their team.

 E. If the ejected player was in play, the team must substitute a player in for the fouling player.

 i.
 The substitute is off broom.

 F. If the ejected player had any penalty time assessed which had not been fully served, their substitute must serve the remainder of the penalty time.

 i.
-If the ejected player was not in play, then the speaking captain must designate a player on the pitch to go to the penalty box and serve that time. ii.
+If the ejected player was not in play, then the speaking captain must designate a player on the pitch to go to the penalty box and serve that time.

+ii.
 If the player was serving time for their own penalty and was ejected with a red card, the remaining time for the previous penalty is waived, and only the two minutes for the red card are served.

 ⚑ *Speaking Captain Blue Card*—Illegally communicating with people in the player area as an ejected player